Confinement-Induced Resonances in Rabi-Coupled Bosonic Mixtures

 and $h_3(x) = - \sqrt{-x}$, where we choose the convention $\sqrt{-|x|} = -i \sqrt{|x|}$.
 These expansions provide the behavior of the state \eqref{Spinorscatteringstate} at short distance.
 Imposing the $s$-wave Bethe-Peierls boundary conditions for scattering in the bare spin states

 we obtain a system of algebraic equations for the coefficients $C_{--}$, $C_{+-}$, and $C_{++}$: \begin{widetext}

 \end{widetext} This matrix equation can be easily solved to get the analytical expressions of the $C_{uu'}$ coefficients.
 Actually, we will only need $C_{--}$ to evaluate the $s$-wave scattering amplitudes, obtained below by expanding the scattering state at large distance.
-Note that, in the treatment above, we assumed that interactions have negligible effective ranges $R_{\sigma\sigma'}^*$.
-When those are important, they can straightforwardly be taken into account by performing the simple substitution $1/a_{\sigma\sigma'} \to 1/a_{\sigma\sigma'} - R_{\sigma\sigma'}^* E$.

 \textit{Large-distance expansion.---} At large distance, the $\ket{--}$ component of the two-body scattering state \eqref{Spinorscatteringstate} has an oscillating behavior, while the $\ket{+-}$ and $\ket{++}$ components vanish.
 Therefore, the wave function tends asymptotically to $\phi_{--}(\mathbf{r})$, and its projection on the transverse ground-state wave function is proportional to